Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Detailed Experimental Setup

 \subsection{Implementation Details}

-In this paper, all experiments were conducted on a workstation equipped with 8 NVIDIA A6000 GPUs (48GB each) and 1TB RAM.
-We employed the LLaDA-8B-Instruct \citep{llada} as the base model.
-In the fixed-length scenario, we set the generation length to 256 tokens.
-For the semi-autoregressive, the block length was configured to 128.
-All other efficient DLM sampling methods followed the same configuration as their original paper.
-The default temperature for all baselines is set at 0.
-To mitigate the instability of the model sampling, we report the average results of five trials in the experiments.
+In this paper, we employ the LLaDA-8B-Instruct \cite{llada} as the base model for our experiments.
+The default temperature for all baselines is set at 0 for consistency.
+In the fixed-length decoding scenario, we set the generation length to 256 tokens.
+For the semi-autoregressive approach, the block length was configured to 128.
+All other efficient DLM sampling methods follow the same configuration as their original paper.
+To mitigate the instability of model sampling, we report the average results of five trials in the experiments.
+All experiments were conducted on a workstation equipped with 8 NVIDIA A6000 GPUs (48GB each) and 1TB RAM, with a single GPU for each experiment.